Organizations in an Era of Change

 Next, the discussion then jumps quickly to the end state – imagine what it could look like (and the value we could unlock) if we managed in an agile way.
 However, the first step is often where companies get unstuck.
 How do I relax some of the “stability” in order to get a bit more speed?
 What business areas (or leaders) are more ready to pilot and experiment with agile – where they get more control by giving up control?
 Even more basic – are we clear on the kind of company we want to become, and what role leaders and talent play within that?

-While there is no silver bullet for the above, there is a common set of behaviours we see across companies that are faring better in succeeding through disruption.
+While there is no silver bullet for the above, there is a common set of behaviors we see across companies that are faring better in succeeding through disruption.
 First, they tend to have a bias for action and are comfortable driving action (and decisions) forward in the face of ambiguity and uncertainty.
-These companies have tolerance with failing fast, and potentially challenging existing practices.
-One board member recently remarked to me: “It’s better that we cannibalise our self than have others do it on our behalf”.
-Second, they believe in the free-flow of information – across units, bottom-up, top-down, and bringing in external ideas.
+These companies have tolerance for failing fast, and potentially challenging existing practices.
+One board member recently remarked to me: “It’s better that we cannibalize ourselves than have others do it on our behalf”.
+Second, they believe in the free flow of information – across units, bottom-up, top-down, and bringing in external ideas.

 Leaders need to be prepared for change and are looking to consultants to partner as trusted advisors through complex times.
 How could disruption change the role of advisors?